Help: Cookie Hints and Tips, Toasting Nuts and Seeds, Making Meringue

 - Bake: Drop meringue by heaping teaspoonfuls about 1½ inches apart onto the baking sheets.
 Bake for 50 to 60 minutes or until the meringues feel crisp and dry and release easily from the parchment paper.
 They should not show signs of browning.
 Tip: Test releasing the meringues by sliding a thin metal spatula underneath to loosen them from the paper.

-- At the end of the baking time, turn off the heat and leave the meringues in the oven for several hours or overnight to cool and finish drying out.
+- At the end of the baking time, turn off the heat and leave the meringues in the oven for 1 hour to cool and finish drying out.